Destroying Drama Series - Arthur Miller

 We know that students often struggle to unravel the many plotlines and character arcs that appear in dramas.
 So how can we help?
 Our Destroying Drama series gives you detailed teaching material and full flexibility.

 For each play, we offer an overall plot summary and additional videos summarising each act.
 We also dedicate one lesson to exploring the playwright’s context.
-Students can watch these video before class or you can play these videos in class to introduce the storyline.
+Students can watch these videos before class or you can play these videos in class to introduce the storyline.
 You can also assign videos for students to watch at home.
 That way, class time can be reserved for discussion.
 Students will love revising with our lessons.

 These videos can be used to spark discussion and fuel class activities.
 Students can create a timeline of the play’s events or develop character profiles.